23 Jun Sketchbooks and mark making in nature

 We led a workshop on the Thursday evening that was an introduction to using sketchbooks also some new artists that might inspire students to work in a different way than usual.
 We followed our eCourse on Sketchbook Development that takes students through using the design/creative process.
 This preparatory evening was great as there was time until the following morning for some of the artists we’d looked at and ideas they had explored to sink in.
 If you’re interested to find out more about what the Sketchbook Development eCourse covers and how it can help you get into art college, please click on the image below.

 Later that evening the Education Officer for Outdoor Learning, Keith Walker, demonstrated and engaged the students in making their own charcoal to use the following day – how cool is that!
-I missed this due to being a lightweight and needing to get a decent night's sleep – I have to say that lights out was at 2am, I am well past that!!
+I missed this due to being a lightweight and needing to get a decent night’s sleep – I have to say that lights out were at 2 am, I am well past that!!

 Below is a video that shows you how to make your own charcoal.